 No, they are considered to be a merely disclosure of information and not fulfill the statutory requirements.

-How to draft claims and specification?
+How to draft claims and specification for CII?

 Specification must describe how the procedure or function corresponding to those stated in a claim is implemented or realized by hardware of software.
 Description merely in an abstract or functional manner is insufficient.